-If your energy bills are higher than normal but there hasn’t been a usage increase and you think your home doesn’t have enough insulation, consider the attic.
-As one of the most significant sources of energy loss in a home, the attic is a good place to insulate.
+If your energy bills are higher than usual but there hasn’t been a usage increase, and you think your home doesn’t have enough insulation, consider the attic.
+As one of the most significant sources of energy loss in a home, the attic is an important area to insulate.

-How do you go about adding more attic insulation and increasing your home’s energy efficiency?
+How do you add more attic insulation and increase your home’s energy efficiency?

 Increase Attic Insulation & Home Energy Efficiency

 When you need to re-insulate your attic, it’s best to turn to the professionals.
 One quick way to check is by poking your head up into the attic (if you have access).
 If your insulation is just level with or below your floor joists (if you can easily see your joists), you probably need more.

 Once you determine this, call a local company — Gold Star Insulation is a good name to know if you’re in the Sacramento area!
 Professionals will assess your space and:

 - Tell you how much insulation you need

 - Let you know if the current insulation should be removed

 - Recommend other energy-saving solutions (air sealing, energy audit, etc.)

 Before insulating, it’s best to take care of air leaks and roof repairs.
 In some cases, new insulation can be added to existing layers, but sometimes removal and replacement is necessary.